Requirements

 -

-For deploying the plugin to your self-hosted Unstructured UI, you must have aceess to a container registry that is compliant with the Open Container Initiative (OCI) and that is also reachable from your AWS, Azure, or GCP account.
-For example:
+For deploying the plugin to your self-hosted Unstructured UI, you must have aceess to a container registry that is compliant with the Open Container Initiative (OCI) and

 - For AWS accounts, Amazon Elastic Container Registry (Amazon ECR).